nsangani/Courses-taken/README.md

 # Courses-taken
-Being a premed student, I had the opportunity to take several science classes on top of my computational coursework.
-Given my background, I'm able to approach computational biology projects from a molecular science standpoint.
-Therefore, allowing me to connect with both experimentalists and bioinformaticians.
+I had the opportunity to take several science classes on top of my computational coursework because of my early interest in medicine.
+I can approach computational biology projects from a molecular science standpoint with expertise to analyze heterogeneous biological datasets and build robust computational pipelines.
+This allows me to connect with experimentalists and bioinformaticians/statisticians and collaborate on interdisciplinary projects.

 ## List of Science Courses